 After a quick deliberation on the consequences of standing out there in the freezing street all night, we decided the only sensible thing to do would be to go back to the railway station and sleep on a bench until morning.

-So there we were, safe and warm for the moment, but feeling like Cinderella with midnight fast approaching.
-While we sat and pondered our upcoming night of sleeping on the street, miraculously an approaching train was announced, and just as miraculously I found an ‘older’ gentleman who spoke English and I was able to ask him, not where the train was going (we really didn’t care), but what time it got there.
+So there we were, safe and warm for the moment, but feeling like Cinderella (times two) with midnight fast approaching.
+While we sat and pondered our upcoming night of sleeping on the street, miraculously an approaching train was announced, and just as miraculously I found an ‘older’ gentleman who spoke English.
+I asked him, not where the train was going (we really didn’t care), but what time it got there.
 His response solved our accommodation dilemma.
 It would arrive at 6 o’clock the next morning, and it was going to Rovaniemi.
-I’m writing this recount on the 24th August and the temperature in Rovaniemi at this very minute is 9 degrees Celsius, and they’re not even in winter yet.
-So picture the scene awaiting us in that cold December a long time ago, especially since Rovaniemi is north of Helsinki; very north of Helsinki; I’m talking about 800 km’s north of Helsinki, in December.
+I’m writing this recount on the 24th August and the temperature in Rovaniemi at this very minute is 9 degrees Celsius, and they’re not even into winter yet.
+So picture the scene awaiting us in that cold December a long time ago, especially since Rovaniemi is north of Helsinki.
+Very north of Helsinki.
+I’m talking about 800km’s north of Helsinki.
 We were never so happy to jump on a train than at that moment.
-And even more grateful we’d bought Eurail passes before leaving Australia so we didn’t have to worry about tickets, especially since no-one had asked to see our passes yet, which meant that we kind of got an extra day or two out of them, which is just as well since we were in the process of wasting two whole days being lost.
+And even more grateful that we’d bought Eurail passes before leaving Australia, so we didn’t have to worry about tickets.
+And since no-one had asked to see our passes yet, we kind of squeezed an extra day or two out of them, which is just as well since we were in the process of wasting two whole days being lost.